A Brezis-Oswald approach for mixed local and nonlocal operators: Introduction

-Let us now spend a few comments on the proof of Theorem \ref{thm:Main}.
+\end{itemize} \end{theorem} Let us now spend a few comments on the proof of Theorem \ref{thm:Main}.
 Despite the apparent simplicity in working with operators like $\mathcal{L}_{p,s}$, we have to face some difficulties related to the scarce literature available for such operators.
-First, we need to prove the validity of the {\sl strong maximum principle} as stated in \cite{PS}, namely: if $u$ is a \emph{nonnegative} weak solutions $u$ of $\LL_{p,s}u = f(x,u)$ (with zero-boun\-da\-ry conditions), then
+First of all, we need to prove the validity of the {\sl strong maximum principle} as stated in \cite{PS}, namely: if $u$ is a \emph{nonnegative} weak solution of $\LL_{p,s}u = f(x,u)$ (with zero-boun\-da\-ry conditions), then

 see Theorem \ref{thm.SMPWeak} for the precise statement.
 We believe that this preliminary result is of independent interest, and we stress that Theorem \ref{thm.SMPWeak} cannot be deduced as a corollary of the maximum principles proved in \cite{BDVV} nor in \cite{BSM}.